hashicorp/katakoda/consul-secure-acl-vault/intro.md

 datacenter using Vault to generate and manage ACL tokens.

-The lab will guide you through the steps necessary to deploy Consul with ACL enabled to secure access to the cluster data and define agents' permissions.
+The lab will guide you through the steps necessary to deploy Consul with ACLs enabled to secure access to the cluster data and define agents' permissions.

 <!-- Suggestion
 I'm not sure "verify identity" is the correct phrasing.
 Maybe something like "deploy a Consul datacenter with ACLs enabled to secure access to the cluster data and agents".
 Cluster data meaning the catalog.
 Agents meaning accessing (managing) them with the UI/CLI/API.